-Unit contributions which are not declared in a financial statement will not be taken into account by the granting authority.
+Lump sum contributions which are not declared in a financial statement will not be taken into account by the granting authority.

-By signing the financial statements (directly in the Portal Periodic Reporting tool), the beneficiaries confirm that:
+By signing the financial statement (directly in the Portal Periodic Reporting tool), the coordinator confirms (on behalf of the consortium) that:

-- the information provided is complete, reliable and true

-- the unit contributions declared are eligible (see Article 6) - the contributions can be substantiated by adequate records and supporting documents (see Article 20) that will be produced upon request (see Article 19) or in the context of checks, reviews, audits and investigations (see Article 25)
+- the information provided is complete, reliable and true - the lump sum contributions declared are eligible (in particular, the work packages have been completed, that the work has been properly implemented and/or the results were achieved in accordance with Annex 1; see Article 6) - the proper implementation and/or achievement can be substantiated by adequate records and supporting documents (see Article 20) that will be produced upon request (see Article 19) or in the context of checks, reviews, audits and investigations (see Article 25).

-Beneficiaries will have to submit also the financial statements of their affiliated entities (if any).
-In case of recoveries (see Article 22), beneficiaries will be held responsible also for the financial statements of their affiliated entities.
+In case of recoveries (see Article 22), beneficiaries will be held responsible also for the lump sum contributions declared for their affiliated entities (if any).